 Skin Problems in Horses

-- I’ll be the first to admit that it’s quite fun to say “fungus amongus” when describing any skin funk that we find on our horses.
+I’ll be the first to admit that it’s quite fun to say “fungus amongus” when describing any skin funk we find on our horses.
 Chances are, it’s not a fungus but one of many other causes.
+Because why would it be that simple?
+Start to ramp up your detective skills when it comes to skin problems in horses!

 Anatomy of the horse’s skin